DrylandEcology/rSOILWAT2/README.md

 Note, the branch 'master' is deployable and is released with version numbers.

-If you make use of this model, please cite appropriate references, and we would like to hear about your particular study (especially a copy of any published paper).
+Please cite the package if you publish results based on simulations carried out with our package, see `citation("rSOILWAT2")`, and we would like to hear about your publication.

-Some recent references
+Some other references

 * Bradford, J. B., D. R. Schlaepfer, and W. K. Lauenroth.
 2014.
 Ecohydrology of adjacent sagebrush and lodgepole pine ecosystems: The consequences of climate